-You cannot deny Instagram can be a ball-and-chain.
-Maybe you’re sick of feeling like you have to capture every single moment of existence, or perhaps you’re tired of the strain that comes from juggling multiple accounts or waiting for those minute-long videos to load on the bus.
-If you’re like us, however, maybe it’s just seeing the sudden influx of minestrone and salad pics flooding your feed that’s suddenly, and understandably, got you caught up in a tizzy.
+You can’t deny Instagram can be a ball-and-chain.
+Maybe you’re sick of feeling like you have to capture every single moment of your existence, or perhaps you’re tired of seeing the perfectly posed pictures of everyone else’s life.
+If you’re anything like us, maybe you’re just tired of the strain that comes from juggling multiple accounts or waiting for those minute-long videos to load on the bus.

-If you are unsure about the possibility of wanting to regain access to your Instagram account at a later time, Instagram offers a temporary deactivation feature.
-This allows you to deactivate your account momentarily, all while allowing you to come back to it later.
-If that doesn’t sound appealing, however, we’ve outlined how to deactivate your account below.
+If you’re unsure about the possibility of wanting to regain access to your Instagram account at a later time, Instagram offers a temporary deactivation feature.
+This allows you to deactivate your account for a brief period of time, and still access it later.
+It that doesn’t sound appealing, we’ve outlined how to deactivate your account below.